go101/immutable-value-proposal/README.md

 it has become into a much more practical solution with more ideas and details than the just mentioned ones.

+This propsoal is not intended to be accepted, at least soon.
+It is more a documentation to show the problems and possible solutions in supporting immutable and read-only values in Go.

 ## The main points of this proposal

 We know each value has a property, `self_modifiable`,